curry-packages/verify-non-fail/README.md

     head: {:}
     tail: {:}

-When these operations are applied, it should be ensure (in a top-level functional computation) that the actual arguments are non-empty lists, as in this operation:
+When these operations are applied, it should be ensured (in a top-level functional computation) that the actual arguments are non-empty lists, as in the following operation:

     readCommand :: IO ()
     readCommand = do